CaleyD/FrontEndGuidelines/README.md

     Embrace CSS3 to progressively enhance styles for newer browsers In 2012 we got rid of rounded corners for <IE9 throughout the site.
         We didn't hear any client complaints.
-    We aren't all CSS experts, reach out to one of our many knowledgable CSS devs before hacking together a solution in JavaScript.
+    We aren't all CSS experts, reach out to one of our many knowledgeable CSS devs before hacking together a solution in JavaScript.